sarahforzley/universal-docs/api/event-hubs.md

 Send-PSUEvent -Hub 'MyHub' -Data "Hello!"
 ```

-The `-Data` parameter accepts an object and will be serialized using CLIXML and send to the client.
-The data will be deserialized before passing to the script block.
+The `-Data` parameter accepts an object and is serialized using CLIXML, then sent to the client.
+The client deserializes the data before passing to the script block.

 You can also run commands.
 This does not require defining a script on the event hub client.
 You can also use the `Invoke-PSUCommand` alias to mimic native PowerShell behavior.